-The genetically modified potato lines were obtained by transformation with the plasmids pAP2, pAP4, pHAS3, VCPMA16 or VCPMA19.
+The genetically modified potato lines were obtained by transformation with the plasmids pAP4, VCPMA16 and VCPMA19.
 These plasmids contain the following outside the border regions:

-- the aadA gene, which confers resistance to the antibiotics streptomycin and spectinomycin, - the bom site from pBR322 for mobilisation of the plasmid from E. coli to Agrobacte-rium tumefaciens, - the origins of replication ColE1 and pVS1-repA for replication in E. coli or in Agrobacterium, as well as the sta (stability) region from pVS1.
+- the aadA gene, which confers resistance to the antibiotics streptomycin and spectinomycin, - the bom site from pBR322 for mobilisation of the plasmid from Escherichia. coli to A. tumefaciens, - the origins of replication CoIE1 and pVS1-repA for replication in E. coli or in A. tumefaciens, as well as the sta (stability) region from pVS1.